-Tools built on DynamoRIO and provided in our release package include:
+Tools built on DynamoRIO and available in the release package include:

 DynamoRIO‘s powerful API abstracts away the details of the underlying infrastructure and allows the tool builder to concentrate on analyzing or modifying the application’s runtime code stream.
 API documentation is included in the release package and can also be browsed online.
 Slides from our past tutorials are also available.